Holiday Decorating Guide

 Don't Go Overboard

-Involve Your KidsTrimming the tree is not the only time to get your kids involved.
-Let your kids make decorations for your home!
-You can save them and use them year after year.
+Decorating the tree is not the only time to get your kids involved.
+Let your kids make decorations for the whole house!
+You can even save them for next year.
 Need ideas?
 Here are some quick kid-friendly holiday decorating projects to try:

 - Make snowman cut-outs to string as garland